Jessica Simpson Reveals Justin Timberlake Tricked Her Into A Kiss After Her Divorce From Nick Lachey

 Jessica soon realized that JT was settling a bet.

-“Apparently him and Ryan Gosling had a bet on who would kiss me first when they were 12 years old, and so he texted Ryan and told him he won the bet,” Jessica explained.
+“Apparently him and Ryan Gosling had a bet on who would kiss me first when they were 12-years-old, and so he texted Ryan and said he won the bet,” Jessica explained.
 “And I was like, oh, okay?
 So we don’t kiss again.
 That’s done.”

 The singer added that had she still been 12, she would have preferred that Gosling won the bet.